 The Project contains nine parks, each with a different theme commemorating Orange County's agricultural heritage.
 Table 4 below provides the details for the size of each park.
-Design features and details for each park are further provided in Section 11.4, Landscape Community Furnishings (beginning on page 68).
+Design features and details for each park are further provided in Section 11.4, Landscape Community Furnishings (beginning on page 58).
 Two additional parks are provided within the WQMP basins, which have been designed as bioretention facilities for the treatment and filtration of storm water runoff.
 These facilities provide passive and active park use in addition to their functional uses.
 Nonvehicular public access to the parks will be provided via equestrian, hiking, and biking trails.

-Exhibit 2414 (page 106) and Exhibit 25 (page 105) showshows the locations of each park based on either access configuration.
+Exhibit 15 (page 83) shows the locations of each park.